gottacatchenall/thesis_proposal/README.md

 # Chapter One: Forecasting the spatial uncoupling of a plant-pollinator network

-Plants and pollinators form interaction networks, called the "architecture of biodiversity" [@Jordano2007].
+Interactions between plants and pollinators form networks of interactions, which structure the "architecture of biodiversity" [@Jordano2007].

-The stability, function, and persistance of ecosystems relies on the structure of these interactions.
-Antropogenic change threatens to unravel these networks.
-Two aspects to this change: spatial and temporal.
-Spatially, range shifts along elevational gradient, and temporall, phenological shifts.
+The persistence, functioning, and stability of ecosystems emerge from these interactions, but antropogenic change threatens to unravel and "rewire" these networks [@CaraDonna2017IntRew].

-The issue is that we don't really know what interactions are like now.
+Plant-pollinator networks face two possible forms of rewiring in response to anthropogenic environmental change: spatial and temporal.
-So not only do we need to predict with data that is spatially and temporally sparse and likely to contain many interaction "false-negatives" [@Strydom2021RoaPre].
+Spatially, range shifts could cause interacting species to no longer overlap in space, and shifts in phenology could cause interacting species to no longer overlap in time.

-This chapter uses several years of data on bee-flower phenology and interactions, combined with spatial records of species occurrence via GBIF, to forecast how much overlap there will be between plants/pollinators in space/time.
+This chapter uses several years of data on bumblebee-flower phenology and interactions across several field site, each consisting of several plots across an elevational gradient, combined with spatial records of species occurrence via GBIF to forecast this uncoupling.

-In stages, (1) take data from multiple sites to predict a spatial metaweb of _Bombus_-flower interactions across Colorado.
-(2) Predict how these spatial distributions will change under CMIP6. and (3) quantify the lack of overlap between species for which there is a predicted
+Addresses the EBV to forecast of EBV element of the flow from data to mitigation in @fig:thesis.

 ![chapter one concept fig](./figures/ch1.png)